After vaginal delivery - in the hospitalAfter vaginal birth; Pregnancy - after vaginal delivery; Postpartum care - after vaginal delivery

 Once you deliver, the heavy contractions are over.
-But your uterus still needs to contract in order to shrink back towards its normal size and to prevent heavy bleeding.
+But your uterus still needs to contract to shrink back to its normal size and prevent heavy bleeding.
 Breastfeeding also helps the uterus contract.
-These contractions maybe somewhat painful but are important.
+These contractions may be somewhat painful but they are important.

 As your uterus becomes firmer and smaller, you are less likely to have heavier bleeding.
-Blood flow should gradually become slower during your first day.
-You may notice a few smaller clots passing when the nurse presses on your uterus to check it.
+Blood flow should gradually decrease during your first day.
+You may notice a few smaller clots passing when your nurse presses on your uterus to check it.

-For some women, the bleeding does not slow down or even becomes heavier.
-This may be caused by a small piece of placenta that remained in the lining of your uterus.
+For some women, the bleeding does not slow down and may even become heavier.
+This may be caused by a small piece of placenta that remains in the lining of your uterus.
 Rarely a minor surgery is needed to remove it.

 Care of the Vagina and Perineum

-The area between the vagina and rectum is called the perineum.
+The area between your vagina and rectum is called the perineum.
 Even if you did not have a tear or an episiotomy, the area may be swollen and somewhat tender.

 To relieve pain or discomfort:

-- Ask your nurses to apply ice packs right after the birth.
+- Ask your nurses to apply ice packs right after you give birth.
 Using ice packs in the first 24 hours after birth decreases the swelling and helps with the pain.

-- Take medications like ibuprofen to relieve pain.
+- Take medicine like ibuprofen to relieve pain.

 Some women are worried about bowel movements after delivery.
 You may receive stool softeners.

-Passing urine may hurt some during the first day, but this doesn't usually last longer than a day or so.
+Passing urine may hurt during the first day.
+Most often this discomfort goes away in a day or so.

 Caring for Your Baby

-Holding and caring for your new infant is exciting and makes up for the long journey of your pregnancy and the pain and discomfort of labor.
+Holding and caring for your new infant is exciting.
+Most women feel that it makes up for the long journey of pregnancy and the pain and discomfort of labor.
 Nurses and breastfeeding specialists are available to answer questions and help you.

-Keeping the baby in the room with you helps you to bond with your new family member.
-If the baby must go to the nursery for health reasons, take advantage of this time and rest as much as you can.
-Taking care of a newborn is a full time job and can be tiring.
+Keeping your baby in the room with you helps you to bond with your new family member.
+If the baby must go to the nursery for health reasons, use this time and rest as much as you can.
+Taking care of a newborn is a full-time job and can be tiring.

-Some woman feel sad or an emotional letdown after delivery.
-These feelings are not uncommon and are nothing to feel ashamed of.
+Some women feel sadness or an emotional letdown after delivery.
+These feelings are common and are nothing to feel ashamed about.
 Talk with your health care provider, nurses, and partner.